omerbsezer/Fast-Kubernetes/K8s-Kubeadm-Cluster-Setup.md

 ![image](https://user-images.githubusercontent.com/10358317/156165250-f1647540-467a-445d-8381-dd320922a70d.png)

-#### 1.6.1 If You have Windows Node to add your Cluster:
+##### 1.6.1 If You have Windows Node to add your Cluster:
-- Instead of running it as above, you should run Calico with this way:
+- Instead of running it as above, you should run Calico with this way, run on Master node:
 ```
 # Download Calico CNI
 curl https://docs.projectcalico.org/manifests/calico.yaml > calico.yaml